Whether it’s about your visit, the care you received, or our customer service.

 To anonymously report hate crime or same-sex domestic violence, call the VRP at 1.800.834.3242.

 We also partner with the National Coalition of Anti-Violence Programs.

-The Violence Recovery program is committed to providing training and consultation to help organizations, providers, and community groups understand and respond to the needs of LGBT individuals affected by violence.
+The Violence Recovery program is committed to providing training and consultation to help organizations, providers, and community groups understand and respond to the needs of LGBTQ individuals affected by violence.

 Training topics include:

-We are happy to customize trainings for your specific group.
-To discuss or schedule a training, call 617.927.6250
+We may be able to customize trainings for your group.
+To discuss or schedule a training, call 617.927.6250.

 Images from the TOD@S #QTPOClove campaign